wanning-lee-2018/FYP-Smart-City-Research-Project/README.md

 <img src="https://user-images.githubusercontent.com/43470271/206454596-d93ee30a-badc-4fed-ba44-2feefb97ff40.png">

 The project artefacts in this repository includes:
 - Jupyter Notebook containing codes of image analyses (Color, Bag of Visual Words, Object Detection).
-Note that the codes were run on the Google Colab Platform but downloaded as Jupyter Notebook (.ipynb file extension)
+Note that the Color and Bag of Visual Words codes were run on the Google Colab Platform but downloaded as Jupyter Notebook. (.ipynb file extension)
 - Presentation slide that has a high level description and explanation of our research project.

 Note: Any references used in the project has been both in the last slide of the presentation and at respective code cells in the Jupyter Notebook.